cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ###### Post-Conditions On Error

 - If one payload fail, then all state changes happened on the sucessfull `onReceivePacket` application callback execution MUST be reverted.
-- If timeoutTimestamp has elapsed then no state changes occurred.
-(Is this true?
+- If timeoutTimestamp has elapsed then no state changes occurred. // NEED DISCUSSION (Is this ok?
 Shall we write the timeout_sentinel_receipt?)
 - mmmm.

 ###### Pseudo-Code